cagov/hub.innovation.ca.gov/docs/pages/innovation-showcase.md

 * A brief description of your innovative idea
 * A 1-2 page attachment with more detail about your idea.
 Include in your response how your idea solves a particular problem and the intended outcome.
 * A 1-page attachment with details about your organization
+* Do not include pricing/costs/estimates of any kind for goods and/or services.
+Doing so may exclude you from evaluation(s)

 You can also include a short demo video of your idea.